doughatcher/dotcom/README.md

-# Dougie
+# doughatcher dotcom

-**A versatile micro.blog theme by Doug Hatcher (who definitely doesn't go by Dougie)**
+**A versatile micro.blog theme by Doug Hatcher**

-Dougie is a multi-purpose theme designed to power different types of micro.blog sites with the same codebase.
-Whether you need a microblog, a publication site, or a one-page portfolio, Dougie adapts to your needs through configuration alone.
+Dotcom is a multi-purpose theme designed to power different types of micro.blog sites with the same codebase.
+Whether you need a microblog, a publication site, or a one-page portfolio, Dotcom adapts to your needs through configuration alone.

 ## Philosophy

 One theme, multiple personalities.
-Dougie transforms based on your configuration - no code changes required.
+Dotcom transforms based on your configuration - no code changes required.
 Just adjust the settings in your `config.json` to switch between layouts and modes.
 ## Modes

 ### 1. **Microblog Mode** (Default)